HarshMN2345/Aesirs-Real-Estate-CRM/README.md

 ## Features

-Keep records clients in a centralized system.
+Keep records of clients in a centralized system.

 ## Technologies Used